JoeyHendricks/STATS-PAL/README.md

 is the manual analysis of its results.
 This manual intervention slows down the pace required to keep up with our ever more demanding online world.

-By verifying automatically if there's a significant change in behavior between your baseline and benchmark we can speed up our testing effort, reduce our time to market and liberate a performance engineer to focus on more pressing matters.
+By verifying automatically if there's a significant change in behavior and producing a metric to represent the change between your baseline and benchmark we can speed up our testing effort, reduce our time to market and liberate a performance engineer to focus on more pressing matters.

 This project hopes to bring a helping hand to performance engineers around the globe by providing them with a solution that can be embedded in their testing process to reliably perform complicated